Skip to content

 In addition to cortisol, other values such as DHEA, CRP, and Vitamin D are valuable indicators for assessing stress levels.

 With Probatix, you can test these important blood values easily and reliably from home.
-This way, you can always keep an eye on your health and take targeted measures to lower your cortisol levels and sustainably improve your well-being.
+This way, you can always keep an eye on your health and take targeted measures to lower your cortisol level and sustainably improve your well-being.

-To the Burnout Check
+To the burnout check

 FAQ: Frequently Asked Questions Cortisol and Burnout